swswsw/resource_access/doc/whitepaper.md

 There are multitudes of benefits to site/app, content providers (eg. Youtube video uploader or Instagram models), and other digital/non-digital service providers.
 There are two primary benefits.

 First, this is a new revenue stream.
 This is a new kind of revenue that does not exist before.
 Many site/apps have been relying on either ad or direct payments as revenue.
 They now have a new revenue possibility besides those traditional revenue.
 Second and more importantly, this removes the "pain of paying" from service providers' users.

+There are also other benefits.
+For example, this revenue can work globally, unlike payment.
+Payment are often regional.
+For example, many Chinese websites only takes payment that is difficult to access for non-Chinese.

 ### To Users